gerd-moellmann/emacs-with-cl-packages/README.md

 ## Additions

-Additional features added on top of `emacs-mac` and Emacs proper:
+Additional features/fixes added on top of `emacs-mac` and Emacs proper:

 - `New Frame` Dock Menu Item
+- Take care to avoid crashes when selecting fonts from the system font panel.

 ## Notes